1936 Summer Olympics: France

+South Africa

+Individual Jewish athletes from several countries chose to boycott the Berlin Olympics, including South African Sid Kiel.

 Spain

-The Spanish government led by the newly elected left-wing Popular Front boycotted the Games and organized the People's Olympiad as a parallel event in Barcelona.
-Some 6,000 athletes from 49 "national" delegations registered.
+The Spanish government led by the newly elected left-wing Popular Front boycotted the Games and the Government of Catalonia organized the People's Olympiad as a parallel event in Barcelona.
+Some 6,000 athletes from 49 countries registered.
 However, the People's Olympiad was aborted because of the outbreak of the Spanish Civil War just one day before the event was due to start.

 Soviet Union

-The Soviet Union had not participated in international sporting events since the 1920 Olympics.
-The Soviet government was not invited to the 1920 Games, with the Russian Civil War still raging, and they did not participate in the 1924 Olympics and forward on ideological grounds.
+The Soviet Union had not participated in international sporting events since the 1920 Summer Olympics.
+The Soviet government was not invited to the 1920 Games, with the Russian Civil War still raging, and they did not participate in the 1924 Summer Olympics and forward on ideological grounds.
 Instead, through the auspices of the Red Sport International, it had participated in a left-wing workers' alternative, the Spartakiad, since 1928.
 The USSR had intended to attend the People's Olympiad in Barcelona until it was cancelled; the Soviets did attend the Spartakiad-sponsored 1937 Workers' Summer Olympiad in Antwerp, Belgium.
-The Soviet Union started competing in the Olympics in 1952, when Soviet leaders realized that they could use the event to fulfil their political and ideological agenda.
+The Soviet Union started competing in the Olympics in 1952, when Joseph Stalin realized that they could use the event to fulfil their political and ideological agenda.